why do I like to sleep with my head under the covers?

 Some of us prefer to sleep on top of the covers and avoid contact with them, while others prefer to sleep underneath bedsheets, leaving no exposure to the outside world.

-Why Do I Like to Sleep with my Head Under the Covers?
+Why Do I Like to Sleep with My Head Under the Covers?

 If you fall into the latter category, there could be many reasons why you feel comfortable with your head under the covers.
+Reasons people sleep with their head under the cover include:

-• Feelings of security
+- Feelings of security.

-• Warmth afforded by enclosing the head
+- Warmth is afforded by enclosing the head.

 Advantages of Sleeping with the Head Under the Covers